rudrodip/DOMinoz/README.md

 ### Tiles & the Cascade

 - **Tile**: The minimal internal unit tracking a component's render context (analogous to React's Fiber, but far simpler).
 - **Cascade**: The synchronous diff phase.
-On state change, DOMino re-renders only the affected component subtree into a new VDOM and **compares** it with the previous VDOM.
+On state change, DOMinoz re-renders only the affected component subtree into a new VDOM and **compares** it with the previous VDOM.

 ### Dispatch Phase